rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 For information on getting started with Cloud Backup, see our [introduction to Cloud Backup](/how-to/cloud-backup).

+#### Why do I have to keep off-site copies of containers on non-Rackspace media?

+If you choose to keep off-site copies of backup containers, it is to provide an extra layer of protection from Bad Actors who might obtain your Rackspace account credentials from you and delete all your cloud assets.

+In order to protect these off-site copies from the Bad Actor, they must reside on media that is **not** accessible using the stolen credentials; otherwise, the Bad Actor would be able to delete them, too.

 #### Can Cloud Backup change my system configuration file, even after I have modified it?

 Yes.
 Some Ubuntu&reg; users have older agents installed on their machines.